hukaixuan2017/doc-user/content/faq/new.rst

    Select the state of the FAQ article.
 Possible options are:

    external (customer)
-      FAQ article is visible for agents and logged in customers on the external interface.
+      FAQ article is visible for agents and logged in customer users on the external interface.

    internal (agent)
       FAQ article is visible for agents only.